Department routing is set up in Chat but is not routing chats correctly.

-If the chat was started by a proactive chat trigger instead of by your visitor, this will bypass any other routing triggers you have active.
-In this case, the chat will route to any available agent regardless of department.
+If the chat was started by a proactive chat trigger instead of by your visitor, this will bypass any other routing triggers you have in place.
+In this case, the chat will route to any available agent regardless of the department.
 If you want chats started with a proactive message to route correctly, make sure your proactive chat triggers include the action Set visitor department as well.

 Hey Erik Lynch, I am testing the visitor department routing in Sandbox and created this trigger.
 See below condition:

 Run Trigger: When a Chat Message is sent

 Visitor Tag>contains>(our end user do have specific tags)